MrGabjea/quantResearch/README.md

-Thie=s repository contains some of  the ideas  I developped in python related to quantitative resaerch
+This repository contains some of  the ideas  I developped in python related to quantitative resaerch